Primary Curriculum

 Art

 In Key Stage One pupils will study the work of a range of artists and make links to their own work.
-Pupils will focus on the skills of drawing, painting, collage and printing as well as identify the tools needed to achieve their artistic goals.
+Pupils will focus on the skills of drawing, painting, collage and colour as well as identify the tools needed to achieve their artistic goals.

 In Key Stage Two pupils will continue to work on their skill set by recording their observations and use them to review and evaluate their ideas.
-Pupils will continue to refine their drawing skill and build on new disciplines such as textiles and 3D art form.
+Pupils will continue to refine their drawing skills and build on new disciplines such as textiles and 3D art form.
 Pupils will continue to research the work of a variety of artists and designers to support their studies and to improve their mastery of art and design techniques.

 Music